EvilEyedPigeon/udacity-fsnd-p5-linux-server-config/README.md

   - By doing this the user does not have to have the `root` user's key.
 For this project it does not matter since the `catalog` user is the only user and it has full sudo access, but in general this is better.

-  - Keys generated on personal computer (not on server) to keep the private key private, uUsing `ssh-keygen` and saving to file `~/.ssh/udacity_key_catalog`.
+  - Keys generated on personal computer (not on server) to keep the private key private, using `ssh-keygen` and saving to file `~/.ssh/udacity_key_catalog`.
 This generates a file `udacity_key_catalog` with the private key and a file `udacity_key_catalog.pub` with the public key.
 Read `man ssh-keygen` for more details.

   - Add public key to server:
     ```